 Aim.
-The sensibility of the PrecDist-M to noise and resolution was studied for all the flow conditions of the phantom workbench 2.
+The sensitivity of the PrecDist-M to noise and resolution was studied for all the flow conditions of the phantom workbench 2.

 Methods.
-To study the sensibility to noise, 3 different levels of signal-to-noise ratio (SNR) were applied to the acquired velocity vector field: medium-noise (SNR = 25), high-noise (SNR = 15) and very high-noise (SNR = 5).
+To study the sensitivity to noise, 3 different levels of signal-to-noise ratio (SNR) were applied to the acquired velocity vector field: medium-noise (SNR = 25), high-noise (SNR = 15) and very high-noise (SNR = 5).
 For each flow condition of each phantom valve configuration, 5 different noise fields were created and analysed, totalizing n=140 runs per noise level.
-To study the sensibility to resolution, we reduced the resolution by increasing the isovolumetric voxel size from 1.5mm to 3mm in the n=28 phantom acquisitions.
+To study the sensitivity to resolution, we reduced the resolution by increasing the isovolumetric voxel size from 1.5mm to 3mm in the n=28 phantom acquisitions.
 The reason behind doubling the voxel space was to avoid the interference of the choice of the intra-voxel interpolation scheme.
 The agreement of PrecDist-M between each noise velocity field and the originally acquired was found for each noise level and plotted via Bland-Altman.

 Results.
 Error magnitude is very small for permutations introduced, with nominal bias and narrow limits of agreement (see Figure S7 and S8) - the worst error has a magnitude slightly longer than one voxel.
 Note that the PrecDist-M agreement has a discrete profile, as the results were computed based on the original acquisition resolution (1.5mm isovolumetric).